-8.3.6 REVIEW PROCESS
+8.3.6 Review process

 - 8.3.6.1 The Internal Reviewer will: - (a) make a recommendation based only on written submissions.
-The material that the internal reviewer will base their recommendation upon will be limited to the staff member's application and supporting documentation and any written response to the review application by the University; - (b) only consider the application in light of this clause and any relevant terms of reference in clause 8.3.9; - (c) act quickly, fairly, impartially and confidentially; - (d) apply the principles of natural justice and procedural fairness; - (e) provide the staff member with a copy of any response to their application by the University; - (f) give the staff member the opportunity to reply to the University's response by providing a written response within two (2) working days; - (g) provide a written report of their finding(s) to the Vice-Chancellor. - 8.3.7 The Internal Reviewer may seek additional information or material from the staff member or the University as they think fit. - 8.3.8 The Internal Reviewer does not have any decision-making authority.
+The material that the internal reviewer will base their recommendation upon will be limited to the staff member's application and supporting documentation and any written response to the review application by the University; - (b) only consider the application in light of this clause and any relevant terms of reference in clause 8.3.9; - (c) act guickly, fairly, impartially and confidentially; - (d) apply the principles of natural justice and procedural fairness; - (e) provide the staff member with a copy of any response to their application by the University; - (f) give the staff member the opportunity to reply to the University's response by providing a written response within two (2) working days; - (g) provide a written report of their finding(s) to the Vice-Chancellor and President. - 8.3.7 The Internal Reviewer may seek additional information or material from the staff member or the University as they think fit. - 8.3.8 The Internal Reviewer does not have any decision-making authority.

-8.3.9 TERMS OF REFERENCE
+8.3.9 Terms of reference

-Clause Decision under Review Terms of Reference 8.3.9.1 a) declare a position redundant; orb) recommend termination of i.
+Clause Decision under Review Terms of Reference 8.3.9.1 A decision to: a) declare a position redundant; or b) recommend termination of employment during academic probation i.
 Demonstrable error(s) in process which would have materially affected the outcome of the process; and/or ii.
-New, relevant and compelling evidence which probation employment during academic probation would have materially affected the outcome of the process.
-8.3.9.2 of employment for unsatisfactory performance, serious misconduct or Demonstrable error(s) in process which would have materially affected the outcome of the process; and/or serious research misconduc serious research misconduct New, relevant and compelling evidence which would have materially affected the outcome of the process; and/or Whether the recommendation to terminate employment is reasonable given the level of unsatisfactory performance; serious misconduct; and/or serious research misconduct. decline reclass .9.3 Human Resources' decision to decline an application for reclassification of a professional position Demonstrable error(s) in the assessment of the position, which would have materially affected the outcome of the application; New, relevant and compelling evidence which would have materially affected the outcome of the application.
-8.3.9.4 Resolution of a staff complaint related to academic workload allocation (see clauses 5.4.6.2 and 8.4) Demonstrable error(s) in process under the Staff Complaints Procedure which would have materially affected the outcome of the process.
+New, relevant and compelling evidence which would have materially affected the outcome of the process.
+8.3.9.2 A decision to recommend termination of employment for unsatisfactory performance, serious misconduct or research misconduct i.
+Demonstrable error(s) in process which would have materially affected the outcome of the process; and/or ii.
+New, relevant and compelling evidence which would have materially affected the outcome of the process; and/or iii.
+Whether the recommendation to terminate employment is reasonable given the level of unsatisfactory performance; serious misconduct; and/or research misconduct.
+8.3.9.3 Human Resources' decision to decline an application for reclassification of a professional position i.
+Demonstrable error(s) in the assessment of the position, which would have materially affected the outcome of the application; ii.
+New, relevant and compelling evidence which would have materially affected the outcome of the application.
+8.3.9.4 Resolution of a staff complaint related to academic workload allocation (see clauses 5.4.6.2 and 8.4) Demonstrable error(s) in process under the Staff Complaint Resolution Procedure which would have materially affected the outcome of the process.